-- Have an action plan – Having a timeline in place is crucial for a project to run smoothly.
+Having a timeline in place is crucial for a project to run smoothly.
 Agree to specific milestones with your web designer so that each phase of the design process stays consistent.
 This also allows you both to check in and make sure you’re happy with the progress so far.

-- Have a clear budget – Agree on a budget with your web designer before you start any work.
+Most designers will give you an estimate on what you communicate to them.
+Agree on a budget with your web designer before you start any work.
+Don’t expect designer to do extra work that you didn’t communicate before – it is like asking a plumber to replace the tap while they are at your home, when they only estimate fixing your pipes!
 If you expect any additional features or changes that might be outside the initial scope of work, make sure you have agreed with your web designer that these will be quoted for separately.
-Don’t be tempted to go for the cheapest option.

-- Be prepared to give feedback – Feedback is the lifeblood of a good web design project.
+Feedback is the lifeblood of a good web design project.
 Try to ensure that you provide feedback on each step of the process.
 It helps you and your designer to stay on the right page.